Let your heart and brain do the changing for you

 Phonological/Dysphonetic/Auditory Dyslexia

-Before matching sounds to letters, the individual must recognise that words are made up of small sound units (phonemic awareness), which can be broken down, manipulated and blended, needing good auditory processing.
+However, before matching sounds to letters, the individual must recognise that words are made up of small sound units (phonemic awareness), which can be broken down, manipulated and blended, and this needs good memory and auditory processing.

 People with this subtype struggle to recognize common words by sight, or they may learn regular words by sight quickly enough but not manage non-regular words.

-They need many, many more repetitions before they can recognize a word instantly without needing to sound it out -and they may not ever succeed without different support.
+They need many, many more repetitions before they can recognize a word instantly without needing to sound it out.

 This may be because the brain

-Underactivation of visual cortex, inefficient connections - unsynchronised brain function in Dyslexia
+See below how good/fast readers integrate more parts of the brain, including the visual cortex.
+Underactivation of the visual cortex, shows inefficient connections - unsynchronised brain function in Dyslexia

 Irlen Syndrome associated with Visual Dyslexia